sdiehl/wiwinwlh/tutorial.md

 The library ``recursion-schemes`` implements these basic recursion schemes as well as whole family of higher-order combinators off the shelf.
-These are implemented in terms of two typeclases `Recursive` and `Corecursive` which are extend an instance of Functor with default methods for catamorphisms and anamorphisms.
+These are implemented in terms of two typeclases `Recursive` and `Corecursive` which extend an instance of Functor with default methods for catamorphisms and anamorphisms.
 For the `Fix` type above these functions expand into the following
 definitions: